estebanstifli/stifli-flex-mcp/readme.txt

 = Is this safe for production sites? =

 Yes, when configured properly:
-* Use token authentication (disable public access)
+* Token authentication is required (generated automatically on activation)
 * Map tokens to users with minimal permissions
 * Use profile-based restrictions (e.g., "WordPress Read Only")
 * Review enabled tools in the Tools Management tab